High Tech High charter schools: Extracurriculars

 The Holy Cows are a robotics team co-founded by High Tech High engineering teacher David Berggren and his father, Bill Berggren in 2004.
 The team runs like a business, with students fulfilling roles including student directors, managers, and supervisors of various departments.
-Students are mentored by local engineering experts, including Holy Cows alumnus Jon Jock of Seabotix, to accrue skills through the building of robots.
+Students are mentored by local engineering experts, to accrue skills through the building of robots.
 In alignment with the High Tech High mission, they also learn to manage projects as a team.
 The Holy Cows have traveled to the FIRST Robotics World Championship eight times, as of 2013 and won the top prize, the Chairman's Award, in 2013.
 The team also mentors other robotics teams and offers workshops.
 In 2014, the Holy Cows and their robot were one of five robotics teams that opened the Macy's Thanksgiving Day Parade.

 Adult learning

 While HTH distilled its first three learning principles from The Urban School Project, it added a fourth: "Teacher as Designer" and employs a rigorous hiring process.
 It also stated a commitment to educating educators.